by Jason Velázquez

 • Failure to observe posted warning signs by the mountain responsibility conduct code

 So what about helmets?
-New Jersey mandated in 2011 that anyone under the age of 18 is required to wear head protection while skiing.
+Some states, such as New Jersey, mandate that anyone under the age of 18 is required to wear head protection while skiing.
 The National Ski Patrol recommends helmets for all skiers, although the American Academy of Orthopaedic Surgeons (AAOS) warns that “studies show that helmets offer considerably less protection for serious head injury to snow riders traveling more than 12–14 mph.”
 That does not mean that the association recommends against helmets, however.